 Photo by Christopher O’Donnell

 For more information on how HDR can benefit your photography, make sure to read this fantastic article by Joseph Rossbach on how to achieve natural-looking HDR landscapes.

 Although HDR is an incredible way to capture the full tonal range of a landscape photo, there are limitations and obstacles.
 The main problem is ghosting, which is when you have a moving subject that looks different between your multiple exposures.
 This can cause problems in the blending process.

 Most HDR software allows you to correct ghosting within the program, but if you’re blending exposures manually or if your software can’t handle it, you’ll have to spend some quality time with your clone brush and patch tool.
 Even with this added work, the end result is worth the effort.

 Also note that you can achieve a similar HDR effect if you’re working with a RAW image – not as dynamic as going the HDR route above, but it allows you to expand the tonal range a bit by just using one image instead of blending multiple.
 A benefit of this compared to the multiple-exposure method is that it will eliminate any ghosting (since there is no difference between exposures).

 You can increase your tonal range by either editing directly in RAW or by blending three different images together using layer masks – your original image, one with a decreased exposure, and one with increased exposure.
 Just make sure you don’t increase/decrease by more than two full stops as that is the limit of RAW exposure adjustments.

 The three methods listed above are not exclusive – you can pursue other avenues to increase your landscape tonal range, and you can also use a unique combination of the methods above.

-One tip I have to offer is always try and shoot in RAW format – the RAW editor is a powerful tool that allows you to perform many traditional edits you can find in Photoshop, only in a much more accurate and less damaging way.
+One tip I have to offer is always to try and shoot in RAW format – a RAW editor is a powerful tool that allows you to perform many traditional edits you can find in Photoshop, only in a much more accurate and less damaging way.